-- SATEL NMS PC program running on Microsoft Windows® operating system.
-The program provides the user interface showing the status of the network: - o Graphical network overview - Sort able lists of all modems and radio links - Link quality tests and monitoring - o Alarms generated on link failure, operating voltage drop etc. - o Remote administration of modem parameters - Log files - The diagnostic functions in the SATEL-EASy+ radio modem software.
-The set of features depends on the hardware and software version of the radio modem. - One of the modems operates as the Master modem of the system (Network Mode parameter of the radio modem set to Advanced - Master). - The other modems are the substations of the network (Network Mode parameter of the substation radio modems set to Advanced Slave).
+- SATEL NETCO NMS or SATEL NMS PC program.
+The program provides the user interface showing the status of the network: - Graphical network overview - o Sort able lists of all modems and radio links - Link quality tests and monitoring - o Alarms generated on link failure, operating voltage drop etc. - o Remote administration of modem parameters - Log files - The diagnostic functions in the SATEL-EASy+ radio modem software.
+The set of features depends on the hardware and software version of the radio modem. - One of the modems operates as the Master modem of the system (Network Mode parameter of the radio modem set to Advanced Master). - The other modems are the substations of the network (Network Mode parameter of the substation radio modems set to Advanced Slave).

-14.2 NMS - Installation
+15.2 NMS - Installation